monty23monty/6th-Form-Bridging/Readme.md

 #### Benefits:
 - **Simplicity**: The built-in functions require less code and are easy to understand.
-- **Efficiency**: These functions are optimized and perform the conversions quickly.
+- **Efficiency**: These functions are optimised and perform the conversions quickly.

 ### 2. Complex Branch